open-life-science/application-forms/README.md

 # OLS Application Guidelines

-Application for Open Life Science's sixth cohort, OLS-6, is Open.
+Application for Open Life Science's sixth cohort, OLS-7, is Open.

-The Application deadline is 7 July 2022.
+The Application deadline is 11 January 2023.
 This is a hard deadline and we will not to extending it due to tight timeline for review and selection.
 Please get in touch with the [OLS team](mailto:team@openlifesci.org) if you have concerns regarding this deadline or may need some support.